-At RM8.20 per month for a two-year subscription, Surfshark’s pricing is awesome.
+At RM10.20 per month for a 12-month subscription (+ 12 months FREE!), Surfshark’s pricing is awesome.
 Seriously.
 To take that into perspective, ExpressVPN charges a discounted rate of roughly RM32.80+ per month while recently NordVPN increased their prices to RM14.30 per month.

 For a service which offers such consistent performance and solid features, this is absolutely a steal and I’d say, a solid ‘buy’ option.

 One thing I demand of all the VPNs that I like are that they come problem-free.
 This is applicable not just to the connection, but I also look out for a seamless sign-up experience, easy access to the apps I need to download, ease of use in the apps, and fast help if necessary.